franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Add a template to return messages only not the messages list.
 - Add onscroll to chat-list and get older messages if the user scrolled to the top or get later messages if the user scrolled to the bottom (rework display_chat before implementing this).